Database Engine Stored Proc ...

 [ @viewname = ] 'viewname'

-Is the name of the view. viewname is nvarchar, with no default. viewname can be a multipart identifier, but can only refer to views in the current database.
+The name of the view. @viewname is nvarchar, with no default. @viewname can be a multipart identifier, but can only refer to views in the current database.

 Remarks

-If a view is not created with schemabinding, sp_refreshview should be run when changes are made to the objects underlying the view that affect the definition of the view.
+If a view isn't created with SCHEMABINDING, sp_refreshview should be run when changes are made to the objects underlying the view, which affect the definition of the view.
 Otherwise, the view might produce unexpected results when it is queried.

 Permissions